 - Flights are only available on selected dates throughout the year.
 Flight availability can be viewed online or obtained by contacting our office.
 Bookings are made on a first-come-first-served basis.
 We operate several flights each day, with briefings typically starting at 09:00 and 13:00.
 Your briefing time will be confirmed once your booking has been made.

 - We may cancel a Flight at any time before take-off because of weather conditions, operational circumstances, aircraft serviceability or air traffic.
-If a Flight cannot be operated as booked, for a reason outside your control, you can book an alternative date.
+If a Flight cannot be operated as booked, for a reason outside your or our control, you can book an alternative date.
 We are not liable for any costs you may incur in relation to a Flight that has to be cancelled for a reason outside our control.
 We will give you as much notice as possible if a Flight has to be cancelled or postponed.

 - If you fail to arrive by the given time on the day of your Flight, you may forfeit your Flight.